Home » Recipes » Orange Carrot Smoothie

 Have you tried making smoothie bowls?
 They're basically super thick smoothies that, you guessed it, you eat out of a bowl.
 Why?
 Sometimes it's just more satisfying to eat something with a spoon than to drink it.
 Plus, with a thicker smoothie, you can add *all the toppings*!

-To turn my orange carrot smoothie into a smoothie bowl, simply cut the liquid in half (use 1 cup of milk instead of 2).
+To turn my orange carrot smoothie into a smoothie bowl, simply cut the liquid in half.
 You can add liquid from there as you like.
 One caveat – you do need a powerful blender, like a Vitamix, to make a smoothie bowl.
 Otherwise, it simply won't blend with less liquid.

 Need some topping ideas?
 Toasted walnuts, shredded coconut or sliced banana would all be delicious!